-- 8.1 Effective January 1, 2010, the uniform allowance is \$538.79.
-In each succeeding year, the preceding years' uniform allowance shall be increased by the negotiated across the board percentage wage increase. - 8.2 Effective January 1, 2009, the clothing allowance will be changed from a reimbursement to a direct payment to members of the bargaining unit.
+- 8.1 Effective January 1, 2018, the uniform allowance is \$656.74.
+In each succeeding year, the preceding years' uniform allowance shall be increased by the negotiated across-the-board percentage wage increase.
+Effective January 1, 2019, the uniform allowance is \$674.80.
+Effective January 1, 2020, the uniform allowance is \$693.36. - 8.2 Effective January 1, 2009, the clothing allowance will be changed from a reimbursement to a direct payment to members of the bargaining unit.
 The clothing allowance will be placed on the check for the first pay day in March for active employees.
 Employees are responsible for reporting for duty in a clean, Department authorized uniform.
-Employees who fail to do so will be relieved of duty without pay until such time as they report wearing an acceptable uniform and may be subject to discipline. - 8.3 Effective December 31, 2008, all existing uniform balances shall be frozen.
-Association members shall have until December 31, 2010 to spend down their balances under the current reimbursement system.
+Employees who fail to do so will be relieved of duty without pay until such time as they report wearing an acceptable uniform and may be subject to discipline.